2Kisho/MoodMeter/README.md

 ### Backend

-Use maven to run the backend.
+Use maven to run the backend in the folder mood-meter-backend-future.
+The mood-meter-backend was first attempt.

 ```bash
 mvn spring-boot:run